-Anti-Crime: 100% Economic Development: 102% Homelessness: 75% Housing: 100% Infrastructure: 17% Public Facilities: 100% Public Services: 109% Senior Programs: 82% Youth Programs: 87% Special Needs/Non-Homeless: 100%
+Anti-Crime: 78% Infrastructure: 13% Youth Programs: 76% Economic Development: 68% Public Facilities: 1% Special Needs/Non-Homeless: 38% Homelessness: 75% Public Services: 70% Housing: 68% Senior Programs: 26%

-The 2022-2023 program year continued to show some lingering residiual affects of the pandemic.
-While accomplishment numbers proved better than in prior years, Los Angeles County continued to experience resurging new variants and a slow return to normal business and services operations.
-Signs of continued economic hardship and housing instability for many County residents still loomed.
-The CARES Act stimulus package provided federal aid beginning in 2021, which pivoted many of the County's services to respond to the pandemic's effects.
-Despite those adjustments, the Priority Need categories of Homelessness and Infrastructure continued to show that challenges in the pandemic recovery phase affected the County's ability to meet certain planned goals.
-Some of these roadblocks included impacts from delays in construction implementation caused by worker shortages, supply chain issues and the rising costs of materials.
-The low accomplishments in the Infrastructure category are directly attributed to the delay of one major project, Vermont Manchester Transit Oriented Development Offsite Improvements, which is about 50% completed.
-Additionally, subrecipient agencies implementing service programs continued to be constrained by limited staff resources and found it difficult to report accomplishments.
-Senior programs were often challenged by health and safety protocols specific to protecting that vulnerable client population.
+The 2022-2023 program year still showed residiual affects caused by the global coronavirus pandemic, also known as COVID-19.
+While numbers proved better than in prior years, Los Angeles County continued to experience notable case counts and resurging new variants.
+Though mandated public health orders and business operation restrictions were a thing of the past, the signs of continued economic hardship and housing instability for many County residents still loomed.
+The CARES Act stimulus package provided as federal aid and implemented beginning in 2021 pivoted many of the County's services.
+However, the Priority Need categories of Infrastructure,

+Public Facilities, Special Needs/Non-Homeless, and Senior Programs continued to show challenges in meeting planned goals.
+The first three categories were specifically impacted by delays in construction implementation, worker shortages, and supply chain issues and the rising costs of materials.
+Subrecipient agencies implementing service programs continued to be constrained by limited staff resources and found it difficult to report accomplishments.

-The County met federal grant program requirements in each of its formula grant funds: Community Development Block Grant (CDBG); HOME Investment Partnerships (HOME); and Emergency Solutions Grants (ESG).
-In its CDBG Program, the County expended 99.21% of total qualified expenditures to benefit low- and moderate-income persons, in the first year of the three-year certification period; held planning and administration expenditures to 18.17% of the annual grant plus program income amount; and expended only 12.31% of the sum of the grant plus last fiscal year's program income for public service activities.
+The County met federal grant program requirements in each of its formula grant funds: Community Development Block Grant (CDBG); HOME Investment Partnerships (HOME); and Emergency Solutions Grant (ESG).
+In its CDBG Program, the County expended 98.60% of total qualified expenditures to benefit low- and moderate-income persons, in the first year of the three-year certification period; held planning and administration expenditures to 18.15% of the annual grant plus program income amount; and expended only 15.67% of the sum of the grant plus last fiscal year's program income for public service activities.
 The County HOME Program met its Match Liability with 25% of the requirement with Single-Family and Multifamily Revenue Bonds and the remaining 75% met through other non-federal dollars.
 Similarly, the County ESG Program achieved a dollar-for-dollar match, providing \$1,301,190 in County General Funds for funding awarded through the program year, and adhered to the 7.5% administrative cap on costs for the grant.

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
-91.520(g)

-Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.
+91.520(g) Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.